AdelHamed-X/alx-system_engineering-devops/0x00-shell_basics/README.md

-0-current_working_directory lists the content of the current folder
+0-current_working_directory prints the absolute path of the current working directory 1-listit lists the content of the current directory